Press enter to search, esc to close

-A Lasting Power of Attorney gives authority to people of your choice to make those decisions and everybody over the age of 18 should consider putting one in place.
+A Lasting Power of Attorney gives authority to people of your choice to make decisions about your health and welfare, and property and financial affairs.
+Everybody over the age of 18 should consider putting one in place.

 Lasting Powers of Attorney are important and powerful documents which, when drafted correctly, allow those chosen to make decisions about your financial affairs and health and welfare that are in your best interests.

 You should seek advice from an experienced legal adviser to ensure you have considered all aspects.
 If you would like to discuss Lasting Powers of Attorney in more detail please get in touch.

 This publication is intended for general guidance and represents our understanding of the relevant law and practice as at March 2021.
 Specific advice should be sought for specific cases.
 For more information see our terms & conditions.

 Insights 15 SEPTEMBER 2021